What are key campus resources for instructors new to teaching at Brown?

 Brown University is committed to full inclusion of all students.
 Students who, by nature of a documented disability, require academic accommodations should contact the professor during office hours.
 Students may also speak with Student and Employee Accessibility Services at 401-863-9588 to discuss the process for requesting accommodations.

 Sheridan Center for Teaching & Learning supports instructors through a wide variety of programs, consulting services, and resources.
 Programs of interest to new instructors include:

 - Orientations to Teaching at Brown for New Faculty & New TAs

-The Center also offers free, confidential teaching consultations.
+The Center also offers free, confidential teaching observations and consultations.

 Other pages that might be of interest

 - Student & Faculty Perspectives on Teaching & Learning at Brown

 - Teaching at Brown: From A to Z (a guide explaining terms commonly used at Brown)